 6 sugar cubes, crushed OR

-Make a well in the centre of the flour mixture.
-Pour in the warmed milk and eggs and mix to form a soft, slightly sticky dough.
-Then turn the dough onto a lightly floured surface and knead for around 10 minutes (6 minutes if using a stand mixer with a dough hook) until silky smooth.
+Make a well in the centre of the mixture.
+Pour in the warmed milk and beaten egg and mix well to form a soft, slightly sticky dough.
+Then turn the dough onto a lightly floured surface and knead for around 10 minutes (6 minutes if using a mixer with a dough hook) until the dough is silky smooth.

-Roll out the dough on a lightly floured surface to a 23cm (9 in) square.
+Roll out the dough on a lightly floured surface to 30 x 23cm (12 x 9 ins).

 Now for the filling.
 Mix together the dried fruit and brown sugar.
-Stir though the mixed spice and melted butter until well mixed in.
+Stir though the spice and melted butter until the fruit is well coated.

-Loosely cover the tin/pan with cling film and leave in a warm place until the buns have risen and almost fill the tin/pan.
-The dough should retain an indentation when lightly pressed with a finger.
+Loosely cover the tin/pan with cling film/wrap and leave in a warm place to prove, about 30 minutes.
+The buns should rise, feel springy when lightly pressed with a finger but retain a slight indentation.

 Remove the buns from the oven.
-Heat the honey in a small pan until just warm and then brush all over the buns.
-Now just sprinkle the crushed sugar over the top.
+Gently heat the honey in a small pan until just warm and then, using a wetted brush, brush the honey all over the buns.
+Sprinkle the crushed sugar over the top.

-Allow to cool in the tin/pan before removing and then gently separate the buns.
+Allow to cool in the tin/pan before removing and then separate the buns by gently pulling them apart.

 Tastier than store-bought, we enjoy these traditional hot cross buns at Easter and all year round!
 I have to thank Paul Hollywood of The Great British Bakeoff for the idea of adding an apple to the recipe.
 It adds to the flavour and gives them a softer, more moist, texture.